artemiosv/kvdb/README.md

 # kvdb
-Key-value database in ANSI C leveraging sqlite3 as storage backend
+Key-value database in ANSI C leveraging sqlite3 as its storage backend.